sachinmsahrma/Ant-Media-Docs/docs/Test-Plans.rst

 *scenario:* We publish a stream with RTMP and connect increasing numbers of HLS players to the stream.

 *measurements:* By using REST api we get CPU and memory usage.
-With JMeter, we measure the time to get one ts file.
+We get speed from ffmpeg.

-*expectations:* one ts download time is to be the duration of ts. (for Test_600kbps.mp4 ts durations are 2 sec)
+*expectations:* speed >= 1x results

 *results:* As a result, we have 3 plots:
-  - CPU usage vs Players count
+  - CPU usage vs time
-  - Memory usage vs Players count
+  - Publisher/Players count vs time
-  - Time to get one ts vs Players count
+  - Memory usage vs time

 RTMP Player Load Test
 ---------------------